yaricom/goNEAT_NS/README.md

 After 248 generations of population was found near optimal winner genome configuration able to guide maze solving agent through medium maze and approach the maze exit with spatial error of 1.8%.
-The artificial neural network produced by this genome has 22 units (neurons) with four hidden neurons to model complex learned behaviour.
+The artificial neural network produced by this genome has 22 units (neurons) with nine hidden neurons to model complex learned behaviour.

 The genotype of the winning agent presented above has more complicated structure compared to the near optimal genome created by *Novelty Search* based optimization from the first experiment with more redundant neurons and links.
-Due to added complexity produced organism is less energy efficient and harder to execute at inference time.
+Due to added complexity, the produced organism is less energy efficient and harder to execute at the inference time.

 ![alt text][mazeobj_medium_winner_records]